Part Lists and Suggestions

 There are two main kinds of enclosures used for pocket amps: plastic enclosures designed to house electronics, and various types of boxes designed for other uses and converted to hold an amp.
 The latter includes the popular mint tins, plus other found objects.

 For general portable use, I like the Serpac H series cases.
-The H-65 (1.0 × 2.75 × 4.95 in.) has plenty of space inside for a CMoy circuit, and its rounded corners and slim body give it a sleek look.
+The H659V (1.0 × 2.75 × 4.95 in.) has plenty of space inside for a CMoy circuit, its rounded corners and slim body give it a sleek look, and this particular variant includes a nice 9 V battery compartment with fixed contacts instead of the more common floppy battery snap.
 The overall impression is of a pocket cigarillo case; it slips into a pocket very nicely.
-The H-65-9V variant has a nice 9V battery compartment: it holds onto the battery snugly, and the contacts are fixed into place instead of using a 9V battery strap.
 There is a taller version called the H-67.
-While the 9V version of the H-67 only holds one battery, the "AC" version has a battery door without a battery compartment behind it; you can stuff two 9V batteries in there.
-You'll have to add some padding and such to keep the batteries from rattling around inside the case if you go this route.
+While the 9 V version of the H-67 only holds one battery, the “AC” version has a battery door without a battery compartment behind it; you can stuff two 9 V batteries in there.
+You’ll have to add some padding and such to keep the batteries from rattling around inside the case if you go this route.

-If you're thinking of going with a much larger case but still want to be able to run from batteries, I recommend adding a Bulgin dual-9V battery drawer to one of the larger cases (Mouser part #122-BX0026).
+If you’re thinking of going with a much larger case but still want to be able to run from batteries, I recommend adding a Bulgin dual-9 V battery drawer to one of the larger cases (Mouser part #122-BX0026).

-Notes on Audio Jacks
+Audio and DC Jacks

 << Previous